infinum/frontend-handbook/BEM/Style sheets.md

 }
 ```

-The `highlighted` block is not really a block, it is an element, as it can only live inside of the statistic block.
-Also, the `highlighted__text` element it houses also makes sense only inside the statistic, so it is an element of the statistic, and not highlighted.
+The `highlighted` block is not really a block.
+It is an element because it can live inside of the statistic block only.
+Also, the `highlighted__text` element it houses also makes sense only inside the statistic, so it is an element of the statistic, not highlighted.

-The `statistics-list__statistic--no-first` modifier doesn't make sense, as the modifier should be applied to the statistic block.
-The `statistics-list__statistic` element shouldn't worry about its content implementation, it should have styles that are based only on its position and appearance inside the "statistics-list" block.
+The `statistics-list__statistic--no-first` modifier doesn't make sense because the modifier should be applied to the statistic block.
+The `statistics-list__statistic` element shouldn't worry about its content implementation; it should have styles that are based only on its position and appearance inside the "statistics-list" block.

 *Fixed example*